DataDog/documentation/content/en/opentelemetry/collector_exporter/host_metrics.md

 {{< img src="/opentelemetry/collector_exporter/host_metrics.png" alt="OpenTelemetry host metrics dashboard" style="width:100%;" >}}

-The host metrics receiver enables collecting system metrics such as CPU, disk, and memory usage.
+To collect system metrics such as CPU, disk, and memory usage, enable the [host metrics receiver][1] in your Datadog Exporter.

-For more information, including supported operating systems, see the OpenTelemetry project documentation for [the Host Metrics Receiver][1].
+For more information, including supported operating systems, see the OpenTelemetry project documentation for the [host metrics receiver][1].

 ## Setup